-Barbados is a Caribbean destination known for its beautiful beaches.
+Barbados is known for its beautiful beaches.
 Aside from pristine white sands, this paradisiacal island is also a premier place to go snorkeling, where you can uncover the rich underwater world teeming with marine life year-round.

 Shipwrecks, coral reefs, and warm ocean waters make for ideal conditions to experience a diverse variety of aquatic life.
 With high chances to encounter graceful sea turtles while swimming in the clear blue waters, Barbados is an exciting destination for snorkeling enthusiasts.